eaedk/Titanic-Survival-API/README.md

 Do not hesitate to reach him out.

+## Variables Description
+*We be added soon...
+Reach out my contributor if you need more details right now, please.*

 ## Setup
 Please follow the instructions to setup this project on your local machine.